What is a laceration?

 How will my injury be treated?

 The healing time for a laceration depends on where it is on your body.
 It may take a laceration longer to heal if it is over a joint, such as your knee or elbow.
-Your caregiver may do any of the following:
+Your healthcare provider may do any of the following:

-- Stop the bleeding: Your caregiver will apply pressure to help stop any bleeding.
+- Stop the bleeding: Your healthcare provider will apply pressure to help stop any bleeding.

-- Clean your wound: Your caregiver may need to clean your laceration.
+- Clean your wound: Your healthcare provider may need to clean your laceration.
 This will decrease the chance of infection.
-Your caregiver may need to look in your laceration for foreign objects.
+Your healthcare provider may need to look in your laceration for foreign objects.
 He may give you medicine to numb the area and decrease pain.

-- Wound closure: Your caregiver may close your laceration with stitches, staples, tissue glue, or medical strips.
+- Wound closure: Your healthcare provider may close your laceration with stitches, staples, tissue glue, or medical strips.
 These may help to keep the wound from getting infected.
 Stitches may decrease the amount of scarring you have.
 Some lacerations may heal better without stitches.

 Will I need a tetanus shot?